hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step6-def-crd.md

   Command string `json:"command,omitempty"`
 }```{{copy}}

-You can either type in the new lines (best way to learn) or click on the `Copy to Clipboard` icon that follows the text to and paste it into the editor.
+You can either type in the new lines (that's the best way to learn) or click the `Copy to Clipboard` icon that follows the text to and paste it into the editor.
 Any changes are saved automatically.

 # AtStatus

-Just below, for the `AtStatus struct`, add a string variable named `Phase`.
+Just below, for the `AtStatus struct`, add a string variable named `Phase`:

 ```go
   // Specifications for "at" status